Curated OER

 A Look At An influential African American

 Students research an influential African American.
-In this character education instructional activity, students use a variety of research materials and write a biographical report about a famous African American.
-Students identify the...
+In this character education lesson, students use a variety of research materials and write a biographical report about a famous African American.
+Students identify the six pillars of...

 Curated OER